 |Entrance to the Mittelwerk facility, where they built the ME 262 jet fighter|

-What interests us here is that Kammler was in charge of the underground facilities where Nazi war production moved at the end of the war.
+What interests us here is that Kammler was in charge of the underground facilities where German war production moved at the end of the war.
 He was given this authority by Reichsmarschall Hermann Goering and Armaments Minister Albert Speer.
 Almost all of those underground facilities are well-known and now empty.
-However, those of us in the field know that there also have been what can best be called 'legends' of vast underground facilities that never were found and may, in addition, have served as a sort of shelter for certain Nazis and their SS guards at the end of the war.
+However, those of us in the field know that there also have been what can best be called 'legends' of vast underground facilities that never were found and may, in addition, have served as a sort of shelter for certain top government officials and their SS guards at the end of the war.
 There is no use pointing to sources for these tales, as any sources for this are without sources themselves and just uncorroborated stories.
 The typical location for these 'redoubts' are usually placed deep in Poland, which is a convenient location for such tales because western researchers haven't been able to examine them until recently and the area is vast and often desolate.
 The stories are often embellished by the presence of skeletons of SS guards at the entrances, still holding their rifles - you get the picture.